Hello! My name is Jennifer Sopko and I’m a Pittsburgh-based writer with a love of local history.

-I have worked as a professional writer and historian in western Pennsylvania for more than 14 years.
-I am experienced in print and online magazine and newspaper writing and I hold a Bachelor of Arts degree in English from Saint Vincent College in Latrobe, PA.
+I have worked as a professional writer and historian in western Pennsylvania for more than 15 years.
+I am a published author and journalist and I hold a Bachelor of Arts degree in English from Saint Vincent College in Latrobe, Pennsylvania.

-My avocation as a writer and historian keeps me busy.
-Since 2003, I have written about the Ligonier Valley, Westmoreland County and southwestern Pennsylvania for several regional publications.
-My current writing projects mainly focus on southwestern Pennsylvania history with goals of enlightening readers about forgotten and obscure regional history and reinterpreting connections between familiar topics.
+Since 2003, I have written about the Ligonier Valley, Westmoreland County and western Pennsylvania for several regional publications.
+My writing projects focus on western Pennsylvania history with goals of enlightening readers about forgotten and obscure regional history and reinterpreting connections between familiar topics.

 I am the author of Ligonier Valley Vignettes: Tales from the Laurel Highlands, a series of historical vignettes about Pennsylvania’s Ligonier Valley that was published by The History Press.
-My second book, Idlewild: History and Memories of Pennsylvania’s Oldest Amusement Park, a comprehensive history of what began as a western Pennsylvania railroad park and is now an award winning children’s park, will be published on April 2, 2018.
+My second book, Idlewild: History and Memories of Pennsylvania’s Oldest Amusement Park, a comprehensive history of the western Pennsylvania railroad park that became an award winning children’s park, was published in April 2018.

-Since 2003, I have worked as a stringer for the Latrobe Bulletin, a daily newspaper based in Latrobe, PA, primarily covering local government in the Ligonier Valley area, as well as writing features on local history, community events and other news.
-My stories also appear in the Bulletin‘s sister publication, The Ligonier Echo, a weekly newspaper based in Ligonier, PA.
+Since 2003, I have worked as a stringer for the Latrobe Bulletin, a daily newspaper based in Latrobe, Pennsylvania, primarily covering local government in the Ligonier Valley area, as well as writing features on local history, community events and other news.
+My stories also appear in the Bulletin‘s sister publication, The Ligonier Echo, a weekly newspaper based in Ligonier.

-Since 2004, I have contributed articles for Westmoreland History, a publication of the Westmoreland County Historical Society (WCHS), relating the history of a variety of personages, places, and establishments in Westmoreland County, PA, including: Idlewild Park; the Greensburg, PA Volunteer Fire Department; Civil War general Richard Coulter; Fairview Park; drive-in theaters; and early 20th century opera houses.
+Since 2004, I have contributed articles for Westmoreland History, a publication of the Westmoreland County Historical Society (WCHS), relating the history of a variety of personages, places, and establishments in Westmoreland County, Pennsylvania, including: Idlewild Park; the Greensburg, Pennsylvania Volunteer Fire Department; Civil War general Richard Coulter; Fairview Park; drive-in theaters; and early 20th century opera houses.

-In 2011, I became the education correspondent for the Tube City Almanac, a locally-owned and independent online journal featuring news and events in McKeesport, PA and surrounding areas.
-I now currently serve on Tube City Community Media board of directors.
+In 2011, I became the education correspondent for the Tube City Almanac, a locally-owned and independent online journal featuring news and events in McKeesport, Pennsylvania and surrounding areas.
+I now currently serve on the Tube City Community Media board of directors.

-My personal interests include: reading 19th and early 20th century British and American literature; rocking out at concerts with my favorite classic rock bands; spending time with friends and loved ones; playing flute, traveling; collecting vintage baseball cards; and cheering for the Pittsburgh Steelers, Penguins and Pirates.
+My personal interests include: reading 19th and early 20th century British and American literature; rocking out at concerts with my favorite classic rock bands; playing flute, traveling; collecting vintage baseball cards; and cheering for the Pittsburgh Steelers, Penguins and Pirates.